intel/pcm/CUSTOM-COMPILE-OPTIONS.md

 print some debug information

 pci.h : `#define PCM_USE_PCI_MM_LINUX`
 use /dev/mem (direct memory mapped I/O) for PCICFG register access on Linux.
 This might be required for accessing registers in extended configuration space (beyond 4K) in pcm-pcicfg.x utility.
-Recent Linux kernels require to be booted with iomem=relaxed option to make this function.
+Recent Linux kernels also require to be booted with iomem=relaxed option to make this work.